davidgatti/How-to-Understand-Streams-in-NodeJS/7_practical_conversion/README.md

-# Changing a file with a custom Stream
+# How to manipulate a stream in NodeJS

 In this folder you'll find the end result of what we learned in this article.
 Hear you'll find two main files: